khaitmb/khaitmb/README.md

 Welcome!
 My name is Khaitlin and this is my GitHub.

-I will be using this space to document my projects and case studies, as well as useful resources I used during my data journey.

 About Me
 - Aspiring Bioinformatic Analyst
 - New Graduate with a Bachelor's in Biochemistry and a minor in Informatics